 We research several topics related to learning in computer vision.

 Our current focus is on weakly supervised learning of object classes, semantic segmentation, and large-scale auto-annotation.

-- One paper accepted to CVPR 2013.
+- One paper on training object class detectors from eye tracking data accepted to ECCV 2014.
 The camera-ready version is available online.

-- Results for our ECCV 2012 paper on segmentation propagation in ImageNet released.
+- Technical report (to appear in IJCV) and its results improving our ECCV 2012 paper on segmentation propagation in ImageNet released.

 - Best Paper Award at ECCV 2012 for our paper Segmentation Propagation in ImageNet.